 A trust protector is an individual named in the trust, typically in a non-fiduciary capacity, with the power to act under a specifically enumerated list of powers that are not available to the trustee.

 Powers Granted to a Trust Protector

-A Trust Protector is an individual named in the trust, typically in a non-fiduciary capacity, with a power to act under a specifically enumerated list of powers that are not available to the Trustee.
-The specific powers available to the Trust Protector are predetermined by the grantor at the time the trust is drafted.
-They can be customized to ensure that the Trust Protector has enough power to act in the necessary scenarios while also ensuring that the Trust Protector does not have too much power over the trust agreement.
+The specific powers available to the trust protector are predetermined by the grantor at the time the trust is drafted.
+They can be customized to ensure that the trust protector has enough power to act in the necessary scenarios while also ensuring that the trust protector does not have too much power over the trust agreement.

-Although, the position of Trust Protector is most commonly used in irrevocable trusts, we also highly recommend their use in revocable trusts; as such trusts will eventually become irrevocable upon the death of the grantor.
-If you have an existing revocable trust agreement which does not contain Trust Protector Provisions, it may be advisable to contact our office to include such position into your estate plan.
+Although the position of trust protector is most commonly used in irrevocable trusts, we also highly recommend their use in revocable trusts; as such trusts will eventually become irrevocable upon the death of the grantor.
+If you have an existing revocable trust agreement that does not contain trust protector provisions, it may be advisable to contact our office to include such a position in your estate plan.